marciot/mazewar-vr/README.md

 * __Desktop PCs__: Should work with the latest version of Google Chrome
 * __Android__: Should work with the latest version of Google Chrome.
-* __iOS__: Single player mode is supported, but multi-player is not currently supported under Safari; future compatibility is planned via an app.
+* __iOS__: Single player mode is supported, but multi-player is not currently supported under Safari; multi-player capability is planned via an app.
 * __Samsung Gear VR__: Should be supported using the [Samsung Internet Browser for Gear VR] from the Oculus store.
 * __Oculus Rift and HTC Vive__: Should be supported using special [WebVR] builds of [Chrome] and [Firefox].